-Why i waited this long?, god damned backlog i guess… oh and most likely me waiting for friends to play it in co-op with me as it is a 4 player local co-op game.
+Why i waited this long? god-damned backlog i guess… oh and most likely myself waiting for friends to play it in co-op with me as it is a 4 player local co-op game.

-SGWSC is more or less a oldschool shooter in the style of Capcom’s Side Arms, horizontal shooter with lots of action going on but never hits the bullet hell mark in terms of difficulty (umm, i played on easy, normal and custom).
+SGWSC is more or less an old school shooter in the style of Capcom’s Side Arms, a horizontal shooter with lots of action going on but never hits the bullet hell mark in terms of difficulty (umm, i played on easy, normal and custom).

-Every level is divided into 3 stages wheras the final stage is an boss encounter, everyone of them unique and quite entertaining.
+Every level is divided into 3 stages where the final stage is a boss encounter, every one of them unique and quite entertaining.

 The first reaction i had after i booted it up was the sound, instantly fell in love with the style and i am pretty sure that the sound style aches back to the CDDA era on the Amiga, you know when the musicians all of a sudden stopped playing with chip instruments and went all in with ” typical 80’s/90’s” keyboard sound instead.